-Advanced Seminar in Architecture and Building Science 4 credits
+Research for Doctor's Thesis in Architecture and Building Science

+8credits

+Required

+All faculty

-Belonging to each group of architecture and urban design, architecture and urban planning, sustainable architecture and building science, and structural engineering for architecture, discussions are held based on domestic and foreign literature introductions, material collections, workshops, reports, etc. based on themes.
-Acquire advanced knowledge.
+Belonging to each group of architecture and urban design, architecture and urban planning, sustainable architecture and building science, and structural engineering for architecture.
+Participate in experiments and exercises such as research presentations, discussions, and domestic and foreign literature introductions based on certain research results related to doctoral dissertations.